astralfrontier/chaosfrontier-org-wiki/characters/guardian-ghost/lesson-2.md

 Right now she's bustling around the kitchen, collecting plates, pouring more orange juice, and pointing Miguel's little sister Katia at her backpack.
 The faucet is running in the background.
 Maria's got a Bluetooth headset, and is talking to somebody or other about a conference, so her children don't get spoken to, only gestured or glared at.

-Katia's the quieter, more serious one.
+Katia is quieter, and more secretive.
 She's young enough that Miguel thinks of her as childish, and old enough that she can occasionally put him in his place.
 The combination is annoying.

 "Dad said you're supposed to help me with shadow training," she says, in that flat monotone that pisses him off. *Why do you have act so superior?
 You're gonna be just as bad at this as I was.
 Probably worse.*